Means strikes out 12; Orioles halt Rays’ surge with 2-1 win

+BALTIMORE (AP) — Denied a five-game sweep and a chance to lengthen their lead in the AL East, the Tampa Bay Rays took consolation in receiving another fine performance from a member of their impressive rotation.

-BALTIMORE (AP) — John Means struck out a career-high 12 in a pitching duel with Tampa Bay lefty Ryan Yarbrough, and the Baltimore Orioles stalled the Rays’ push toward the AL East title with a 2-1 victory Sunday.
+John Means struck out a career-high 12 in a pitching duel with Tampa Bay lefty Ryan Yarbrough, and the Baltimore Orioles stalled the Rays’ push toward the division title with a 2-1 victory Sunday.

+Yarbrough (1-4) gave up two runs and five hits with eight strikeouts over seven-plus innings.
+That wasn’t enough to offset Tampa Bay’s 16 strikeouts, or their four measly hits against four Baltimore pitchers.

+“Yarbs was outstanding,” manager Kevin Cash said.
+“That’s the frustration.
+Not that we didn’t hit.”

 Means (2-3) allowed three hits and a run in 5 2/3 innings.
 The left-hander tied a team record with seven consecutive strikeouts, matching the mark set by Sammy Stewart in 1978.

+“When he’s got the changeup and two different breaking balls, he’s going to punch more people out just cause they can’t sit on the elevated fastball or the changeup,” manager Brandon Hyde said.
+“He really located his fastball well, and then mixed well.”

-Renato Núñez hit a two-run single in the first inning for the Orioles, who made the best of five hits in averting a five-game sweep by the soaring Rays.
+Renato Núñez hit a two-run single in the first inning for the Orioles, who made the best of five hits after dropping the previous four games of the series while being outscored 18-9.

-Tampa Bay had won seven of nine to enter Sunday with a 3 1/2-game lead over the Yankees in the AL East.
+Despite the loss, Tampa Bay has still won seven of 10 and came within a few solid hits of a sweep.
+The good news was that the second-place Yankees lost to Boston, reducing Tampa Bay’s magic number to clinch to three.

 The Rays are also locked in a race with the White Sox for the best record in the AL — a distinction that provides the No. 1 seed in the playoffs.

-“We want to get the East and we want to play at home,” manager Kevin Cash said.
+“We want to get the East and we want to play at home,” Cash said.
 “As far as the detail of the seeding, I personally have not spent one second thinking about that.”

-Tampa Bay wasted a strong performance by Yarbrough (1-4), who gave up two runs and five hits with eight strikeouts over seven-plus innings.

-The Orioles got three singles in the first, including a two-run bloop by Núñez.
+The Orioles got three singles in the first, including a two-run bloop by Núñez over a drawn-up infield.
 That was their last hit until Núñez singled with two outs in the sixth.

-The Rays struck out 16 times Sunday against Means and three relievers.
-Willy Adames homered off Means in the fourth to cut the deficit to 2-1, but that was merely one of Tampa Bay’s four hits.
+The Rays also struggled at the plate.
+Willy Adames homered off Means in the fourth to cut the deficit to 2-1, but that was perhaps Mean’s only bad pitch.

+“He wasn’t doing a lot of mistakes,” Adames said.
+“He gave me one and I was able to put a strong swing on it.”

 Dillon Tate struck out two in an inning of work and Hunter Harvey had two strikeouts in 1 1/3 innings.
 César Valdez worked a perfect ninth for his second save.